Tjofil/ORT2_Logisim_CPU/README.md

 # ORT2_Logisim_CPU
-A simple processor with basic von Neumann architecture
+A simple processor with von Neumann architecture